 Baccy for the Clark.”

 The beach itself is relatively secluded and backed by strikingly high chalk cliffs, with a life guard in attendance during the summer.
-For the scene setting visit and my chat with Gail, the tide was high, the waves were wild and the winter sun was bright in the sky.
-Highly recommended.
+On this occasion the tide was high, the waves were wild and the winter sun was bright in the sky.

 The inspiration of the beach to Gail, on a stormy day at Rottingdean.